What is the best SQL client for Mac OS X?

 Aside from managing your different databases, you can also visualize your data using reports and charts and create a dashboard since DBHawk is not only a Mac SQL client and a database management platform but a business intelligence tool as well.
 All these operations are done using mere point-and-click.
 DBHawk is a complete tool, so to speak.

 To run DBHawk on your own web server, all you have to do is install it on the server, a step that doesn’t take more than 10 minutes.
 The web server must have Apache Tomcat and Java 1.8 installed.
 Hardware requirements are minimal, too – recommended specs for a server that can be accessed by 25 DBHawk users is a minimum 8GB of RAM and 25GB disk space.

 DBHawk offers support for various databases, including Amazon Redshift, Greenplum, MongoDB, MySQL, Netezza, Oracle, PostgreSQL, SAP Hana, SQL Server, and Teradata.
 In general, you should be able to connect to any JDBC-compliant database.

-DBHawk is the jack-of-all-trades, Mac SQL client solution that is required to solve your problem when working on diverse databases.
+DBHawk is the jack-of-all-trades, Best SQL Client for Mac solution that is required to solve your problem when working on diverse databases.